Florida | Locum Tenens Travel Lifestyle

 REVIEW OUR JOB LISTINGS

-We are seeking an Emergency Medicine Physician for a 36-day locum tenens assignment at a trauma center in Florida.
-This opportunity begins on Dec 1, 2025, and features 12-hour shifts, with most coverage needed from 7am-7pm and 7pm-7am.
-The physician will primarily manage vertical patients presenting with conditions such as...
+We are seeking an experienced Cardiothoracic Surgery Physician Assistant for a 24-day locum tenens assignment in Florida.
+This opportunity begins on Nov 21, 2025, and features 24-hour call shifts with daytime rounding, including coverage of CVICU and telemetry patients post cardiac surgery.
+The ideal candidate will have at least one...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING FLORIDA AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST